zappee/gombi/README.md

 Copyright (c) 2020-2025 Remal Software, Arnold Somogyi.
 All rights reserved.

-## Appendix 1) Keep database primary keys in sync when using `Database per Service` architecture
+## Appendix 1) Keep database primary keys in sync when using the `Database per Service` architecture

 ### Context:
 Let’s imagine you are developing an application using the microservice architecture pattern.